signalapp/signal-webrtc-ios/BUILDING.md

     tools_webrtc/ios/build_ios_libs.sh

     # If you get errors about missing build tools, like 'gn', you may be
-    # able to install them with the following (then go back to "Build
+    # able to install them with the following (then go back to "Building
     # WebRTC.framework" step:
     gclient runhooks